 One day, when I was 42 years old, I found myself in a closet banging my head against the wall.
 I had no idea what was going on.

 A friend of mine scooped me up off the floor and took me to see a psychiatrist.
-He diagnosed me with clinical depression.
+He diagnosed me with chemical depression.
 He sent me off with some medication and instructions to follow up with a therapist.

 That day changed my life.

-If you are feeling depressed but nothing is wrong in your life then you too could be clinically depressed.
+If you are feeling depressed but nothing is wrong in your life then you too could be chemical depressed.
 This means that you have a chemical imbalance that causes depressive symptoms without something actually being wrong.

 So what do you do if you are feeling depressed but nothing is wrong?
 I have some suggestions.